StuffAndyMakes/secinject/README.md

 }
 ```

+2b.
+Uncheck "Based on dependency analysis" (make it run every time to be sure your secret enum is fraysh)

 4. Build your project.
-The Secrets enum is now available to use in your code:
+The first time you build, it may fail if you used the enum, since the generated Swift file will have just been born and the build enviornment may not have picked it up yet.
+You can also hand-add the file to the list under "Compile Sources" if build failures freak you out.
+Once the Swift file is there in your project, the Secrets enum is now available to use in your code:

 ```swift
 let key = Secrets.SECRET_API_KEY